g0rbe/CEH/06_System_Hacking.md

 ##### Whitespace Steganography

-Hide information in a text file using extra blank space inserted in between words covering file.
+Hide information in a text file using extra blank space inserted in between words covering the file.
 Using LZW and Huffman compression method to decrease the size of the message.

 ##### Image Steganography

 Hidden information can be kept in image formats, such as PNG, JPG, others.
 Image steganography places redundant bits of the image in the message.
-It cannot be detected by human eye.
+It cannot be detected by the human eye.

 Techniques: